How to Choose the Best Shrink Sleeve Print Option

 One of the most popular options for printing shrink sleeves is flexographic which is cost effective for print runs that are small to medium (usually tens of thousands to hundreds of thousand labels).
 The process uses a raised-image printing plate to transfer the print image.
 Continued advancements are being made, the special effects coatings and graphics quality, especially with high definition or HD printing.
 UV ink systems are also available which offer sharper resolution and higher opacity than water-based (note: there are some limitations for UV ink systems for food applications with non-barrier containers due to potential migration concerns).

 Digital printing is the fastest growing print method for shrink sleeves and is ideal for prototypes, samples and small volume production runs.
-This printing method also offers the ability to add customization / personalization for each label.
+This printing method also offers the ability to add customization/personalization to each label.
 There are very low prepress costs with digital printing, but there are limitations with color, opacity and shrink % .
 With the appropriate coating, digitally printed sleeves can be machine applied.

 As you can see, there are multiple options available for printing shrink sleeves.
 Our Technical Services team is available to help you select the best option for your application.
 Fort Dearborn Company offers flexographic (water-based & UV), rotogravure and digital printing for shrink sleeves to meet customer needs and brand requirements.